stavnstrup/abok/naf/methodology/04-concepts.md

 -   The architecture landscape exposes usable or mandatory data (references and architectures) for the other tiers

 -   The architecture landscape uses and profiles data elaborated by the other tiers.

-Figure ‎2‑6 Architecture landscape external interactions
+{%include figure.html url="architecture-landscape-ex-inter.svg" description="Architecture landscape external interactions"%}

 Architecture landscapes also interact with the enterprise environment
 to: